A brownfield is land that is vacant or underused because of contamination.

 Two types of brownfields grants

 The affordable housing grant provides financial assistance for site assessments on properties that may become affordable housing.
-The McLoughlin grant covers site assessments for properties in the McLoughlin Corridor, regardless of intended use.
+The McLoughlin grant (active through March 2021) covered site assessments for properties in the McLoughlin Corridor, regardless of intended use.